TikTokers Are Putting Ice in Their Vaginas—Here's Why

 "You're just going to have to take my word for it, but do not do that," she said.
 "It's just like, so uncomfortable and just like the weirdest sensation.
 I will never be doing that again."

-While many TikTokers have talked about why you shouldn't try this trend, several others have actually done it.
+While many TikTokers have talked about why you shouldn't try putting an ice cube in your vagina, several others have actually done it.
 The videos are pretty popular, too: Hannah's viewership soared past 57,000, while most of her other videos garnered somewhere between 100 to 300.
 The price of going viral may come with some discomfort.

-The so-called 'benefits' TikTokers claimed—and the truth behind it
+The so-called 'benefits' of icing your vagina—and the truth behind it

 Further, ice can cause problems.
 "It can, when used directly, sometimes damage the skin," said Ness Cooper, a clinical sexologist who works as a sex and relationship coach at The Sex Consultant.
 "The coldness of the ice may trigger the vagus nerve and send some people's hearts racing a bit."